Celebrate Holi in Mathura & Vrindavan 2025

 When Krishna was young, he cribbed to his mother about Radha (his friend) being fair while Krishna himself was dark-complexioned.
 His mother (Yashoda) suggested him to colour Radha with colours in a playful manner.
 Over the years, Krishna from his village Nandgaon used to go to Barsana (Radha’s village) to colour Radha and other Gopis.
 They also used to playfully beat him with sticks.
 And hence the tradition evolved.

-Celebrate Holi in Barsana
+Lathmar Holi in Barsana and Nandgaon

 Lathmar Holi in Barsana, Uttar Pradesh: Barsana Dham, holi in vrindavan